friism/blog/README.md

 FPM/Wordpress and nginx container shares a folder with all the Wordpress files.
 Any static files and Wordpress media files are served by nginx directly.

-nginx container forwards requests for `.php` files to the FPM/Wordpress container on TCP port 9000 using the FastCGI protocol.
+nginx container forwards requests for `.php` files to the FPM/Wordpress container on a UNIX socket using the FastCGI protocol.

-Wordpress uses MariaDB (over TCP) for persistense of posts.
+Wordpress uses MariaDB (over another socket) for persistense of posts.
 Media is persisted on the Docker volume that nginx and Wordpress shares.

 ## How to Use